VirginiaZambudio770/automation-api-fakerestapi/README.md

 After the job finishes, go to the Actions tab → select the workflow run → Artifacts section.
 Download the test-report artifact to view the HTML test report.
 Open it with a browser.

+## Notes

+Some test cases are skipped because the API is a mock and has the following limitations:

+- Data is not persisted between requests.
+- Security features are not implemented.
+- Not all HTTP status codes are correctly handled.